DeepblueG/immortalwrt-mt798x-6.6.110/README.md

   - For more details, please see [Build system setup](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem) documentation.

   ### Quickstart
-  1. Run `git clone -b main --single-branch --filter=blob:none https://github.com/DeepblueG/immortalwrt-mt798x-6.6.110 immortalwrt-mt798x-24.110` to clone the source code.
+  1. Run `git clone  https://github.com/DeepblueG/immortalwrt-mt798x-6.6.110.git` to clone the source code.
   2. Run `cd immortalwrt-mt798x-6.6.110` to enter source directory.
   3. Run `./scripts/feeds update -a` to obtain all the latest package definitions defined in feeds.conf / feeds.conf.default
   4. Run `./scripts/feeds install -a` to install symlinks for all obtained packages into package/feeds/